Cowbacca/mapnemite/README.md

 ## Future Features
 * Ability to undo activating a lure.
-* Use Pokemon Go API to collect pokestop information OR allow users to place lures where no Pokestops are known to exist.
 * Notification configuration, e.g. turn notifications on/off easily, set notification radius, set specific times of day when notifications should be sent, etc.

 ## Development